Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Steps C3 and L3: Ergodicity and Tail Triviality of Markov Chains on Unimodular Spaces

 \subsection{Stationarity}

+In this subsection, we generalize Theorem~4.1 of~\cite{processes} regarding the stationarity of Markov chains on unimodular graphs.
 Fix a factor Markov kernel $K$ as in \Cref{subsec:cmt}.
 Given a sample $(G,o)$, let $(\bs X_n)_{n\geq 0}$ be a Markov chain on $G$ with kernel $K$ and starting from $o$.
 Assume that the balance condition of \Cref{model1} is satisfied by $K$ for some initial bias $b:\mathcal G_*\to\mathbb R^{\geq 0}$ (note again that no CMT is required for this assumption).
 So, the measure $b(G,\cdot)$ is an invariant measure for the Markov chain on $G$.
 In general, $b(G,\cdot)$ is an infinite measure and the Markov chain on $G$ might be transient.